Skip to main content

 Web-First Experience

-StackPass is entirely web-based — no app to download for creators or recipients.
+StackPass is entirely web-based, with no app to download for creators or recipients.
 Linq's experience is centred around their mobile app and NFC products.

 Custom Domain Support